tinglesoftware/dotnet-extensions/src/Tingle.Extensions.Logging.LogAnalytics/README.md

 # Tingle.Extensions.Logging.LogAnalytics

 Azure Log Analytics is the primary tool in the Azure portal for writing log queries and interactively analyzing their results.
 It can be accessed independently or through other Azure products such as Azure Security Center.

 Log analytics software collects logs from events such as application installation, security breaches, system setup/startup operational information.
 A log entry includes such information as date and time the event occurred, the device the event occurred on, an identification of the user, category of the event, and the program that initiated the event.

 This library comprises of extensions for logging in Azure Log Analytics.

-## Creating logs in Startup class
+## Using the Startup class

 ```cs
 public void ConfigureServices(IServiceCollection services)